rexgarland/civic-iq/README.md

 # Civic IQ

-A small quiz to test your knowledge of modern U.S. civics, aka participation in power. 🇺🇸🇺🇸🇺🇸
+A small quiz to test your knowledge of modern U.S. politics, aka participation in power. 🇺🇸🇺🇸🇺🇸

 Play it here: https://rexgarland.github.io/civic-iq/website/